Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 the smell of acetone in diabetic patients

-the sweetish smell of raw liver in liver disease
+sweetish smell of raw liver in liver diseases

-the smell of boiled cabbage or manure in children with hereditary metabolic diseases
+the smell of boiled cabbage or manure in children with hereditary diseases metabolism

-If we talk about the causes of pathological odor from the mouth, then there are many others.
+If we talk about the causes of pathological breath, there are many others.

-This can be facilitated by the presence of adenoid vegetations in a child - growths of lymphoid tissue in the nasopharynx and its chronic inflammation.
+This may be facilitated by the presence of adenoid vegetations in a child - growths of lymphoid tissue in the nasopharynx and its chronic inflammation.
 Mucus accumulates on their surface, which has an unpleasant purulent odor.
 Enlarged adenoids prevent the free passage of air into the respiratory tract through the nose, so the child begins to breathe through the mouth.
-The mucous membrane of the oropharynx dries out easily, and then is injured.
+The mucous membrane of the oropharynx easily dries out and then becomes injured.

-Postponed or current diseases of the throat and oral cavity (tonsillitis, stomatitis, pharyngitis), as well as acute and chronic diseases of the respiratory tract are accompanied by an unpleasant odor.
+Past or current diseases of the throat and oral cavity (sore throat, stomatitis, pharyngitis), as well as acute and chronic diseases of the respiratory tract, are accompanied by the appearance of an unpleasant odor.

-Dental caries, inflammation of the gums, and the oral cavity of a fungal nature are often the cause of altered breathing.
-Normally, a fungus of the genus Candida is present on the mucous membranes of the human body, which, under certain conditions, causes inflammation of the mucous membrane.
-This also happens in the oral cavity.
-A white coating appears on the lips, gums, tongue, which has a specific odor and contributes to unpleasant sensations.
+Dental caries, gum inflammation, and fungal infections in the oral cavity are often the cause of altered breathing.
+Normally, the mucous membranes of the human body contain a fungus of the genus Candida, which under certain conditions causes inflammation of the mucous membrane.
+This happens in the oral cavity as well.
+Appears on lips, gums, tongue white coating, which has a specific odor and contributes to unpleasant sensations.

 There are several other causes of bad breath:

-To find out the cause of bad breath, first of all, you should contact the pediatrician, who will talk with the mother and the child, carefully examine the second and draw up an examination plan, during which the presence of this or that pathology in the child will be revealed.
-The examination should include a study of blood tests, urine, feces, ultrasound of internal organs, consultations of narrow specialists.
+To find out the cause of bad breath, first of all you should contact a pediatrician, who will talk with the mother and child, carefully examine the second and draw up an examination plan, during which it will become clear whether the child has a particular pathology.
+The examination should include blood, urine, stool tests, ultrasound of internal organs, and consultations with specialists.